 Lots of political warring and so many shades of gray.
 (I won’t say who’s responsible for what.
 I don’t want to spoil everything.)
 Who is trying to kill Lee Yeol?
 Is it the Princess he’s betrothed to but won’t touch with a ten foot pole?
-Is it the Queen?
-Is it the Left State Councilor?
-To be honest, all of them have motives and have done some pretty crappy things in only two episodes.
+Maybe it’s the Queen?
+Or is it the Left State Councilor?
+To be honest, all of them have motives and have done some pretty evil/shady things in only two episodes.

 Looks like we’ll have our hands full, especially when they learn that the Crown Prince is still alive.
 I’m already burning with excitement to see that victorious moment.